howardcheung/auto-data-preprocessor/README.md

 * `dat`: directory that stores testing data
 * `doc`: directory that stores the user manual
 * `src`: directory that stores the source python script files
+* `licenses`: directory that contains licenses of the modules

 # Licenses